Israel Football Association: History

-The Palestine Football Association (PFA) or Eretz Israel Football Association, was founded in a meeting held on 14 August 1928, and applied for membership of FIFA.
+The Palestine Football Association, was founded in a meeting held on 14 August 1928, and applied for membership of FIFA.
 It was admitted provisionally on 17 December 1928, affiliated on 17 May 1929 and recognised by FIFA's government on 6 July 1929.
-The PFA changed its name to the Israel Football Association (IFA) following the founding of the state of Israel in 1948.
+The FAP changed its name to the Israel Football Association (IFA) following the founding of the state of Israel in 1948.

 The IFA was a member of the Asian Football Confederation (AFC) from 1954 until 1974, when it was expelled due to political pressure from Arab and Muslim members that refused to play against Israel.
 From then until 1992, the IFA was not affiliated with any confederation.
 During this period, the Israeli national teams played only in FIFA competitions and occasionally in OFC (Oceania), UEFA (Europe), and CONMEBOL (South America) qualifying tournaments.

 In 1992, the IFA was admitted to UEFA as an associate member, becoming a full member two years later.
 Since 1992, Israeli clubs have played in the various UEFA club competitions, while the national teams have played in UEFA championships.